 On December 30, 2004, the Company and certain of its affiliates entered into an amendment to the Credit Facility.
-The amendment, among other things, (i) increased to \$55 million the aggregate amount of letters of credit that may be outstanding under the loan agreement, and limited the amount of letters of credit that may be issued in currencies other than U.S. dollars to \$35 million, (ii) permitted the acquisition by the Company and its affiliates of the remaining shares of capital stock not then owned by the Company and its affiliates of Maco Apparel S.p.A., a former licensee of the Company, and (iii) permitted the guarantee of certain indebtedness by the Company and its affiliates in connection with the acquisition.
+The amendment, among other things, (i) increased to \$55 million the aggregate amount of letters of credit that may be outstanding under the loan agreement, and limited the amount of letters of credit that may be issued in currencies other than U.S. dollars to \$35 million, (ii) permitted the acquisition by the Company and its affiliates of the remaining shares of capital stock not then owned by the Company and its affiliates of Maco Apparel S.p.A., a former licensee of the Company, and (iii) permitted the acquisition.
 The documents covering the Canadian portion of the Credit Facility were also amended to permit the actions described in clauses (ii) and (iii) above.
 At December 31, 2005, the Company had \$1.7 million in outstanding borrowings under the Credit Facility, \$10.8 million in outstanding standby letters of credit,